 The 2019 Artemis Great Kindrochit Quadrathlon (The Quad) will take place on Saturday, 6th July 2019.
 It is an exhilarating test of stamina, strength and fitness through some of the most spectacular and historic areas of the Scottish Highlands.
-It will be a weekend you never forget and you’ll need to be on form – this is a tough event!
+It will be a weekend you never forget!

 The Gold Route will be the same as the previous years' route.
 Start at Ardtalnaig shore on the south side of Loch Tay and swim 0.8 mile, then walk/run 15 miles over seven Munros in the Ben Lawers range (Meall Greigh, Meall Garbh, An Stuc, Ben Lawers, Beinn Ghlas, Meall Corranaich and Meall Nan Tarmachan), then kayak 7 miles from Milton of Morenish back to Ardtalnaig, before jumping on your bike and cycling 34 miles round Loch Tay.